happycollision/articles/2023-01-02-variant-system/article.md

 without the need for them know the intimate details of how our variant system behaves.
 So Local Storage is out.
 But Local Storage has a sibling called Session Storage with the same API that basically solves all the problems above.
-Session Storage behaves exactly like Local Storage except it is handled on a per-window (and per-tab) basis.
+Session Storage behaves exactly like Local Storage except it is handled on a per-tab basis.
 When your tab is closed, all the Session Storage _for that tab_ is cleared.

 So on page load, we store the variant in Session Storage, drop the query parameter, load the app, and let the entire application remain blissfully